Fort Halifax (Pennsylvania): Abandonment and dismantling

 Late in 1757, the garrison at Fort Halifax was transferred back to Fort Hunter where they were considered better positioned for the defense of settlements south of Blue Mountain.

-It was dismantled in 1763 having become superfluous at war's end.
+It was dismantled in 1763, having become superfluous at the end of Pontiac's War.

+Archaeological investigations

+Excavations by staff and students of the PennDOT Highway Archaeological Survey Team, in the area where the fort was believed to have stood, started in 2011-2013 and continued in 2014-2015.
+Ground penetrating radar was used to identify below-ground features.
+Part of the surface was plowed to turn up artifacts in hopes of locating a concentration of 18th-century items associated with the fort.
+Items recovered from the surface include clay tobacco pipes and pipe stems, brass buttons and buckles, fragments of ceramic plates and cups, lead musket balls, gun flints, part of a wooden spoon and a Jew's harp.

+In June, 2023 renewed excavations led by archaeologists from Juniata College uncovered stones believed to be part of a barracks hearth, arrow points, musket balls, a bone die, a watch winding key, a copper button, and fragments of hand-painted Delft pottery from Europe.
+Excavations are expected to continue in 2024.

 Memorialization

 A stone monument, erected in 1926, is located along Pennsylvania Route 147 north of Halifax along Armstrong Creek.
+A historical marker was erected in 1946 by the Pennsylvania Historical and Museum Commission.
 The area of the former fort is now part of the Halifax Township Park and Conservation Area, which consists of 174 acre bordered on one side by the Susquehanna River and contains a long stretch of Armstrong Creek.

 Halifax Township was named in commemoration of the fort.